microsoft/bedrock/cluster/README.md

 This will deploy the infrastructure for your cluster and install [Flux](https://github.com/weaveworks/flux) in the cluster.
 Flux is an open source project that enables a [gitops](https://www.weave.works/blog/gitops-operations-by-pull-request) workflow to deploy resources in a Kubernetes cluster.

-Its operational model is very simple: it monitors a specific git repository in which Kubernetes resource manifest files are checked into, and when it detects a change to those resource manifests, it applies those changes to the cluster.
+Its operational model is very simple: it monitors a specific git repository that Kubernetes resource manifest files are checked into, and when it detects a change to those resource manifests, it applies those changes to the cluster.

 Once your cluster has been created the credentials for the cluster will be placed in the specified `output_directory` which defaults to `./output`.